Exund/SFSEX.PartsInjector/docs/Part.md

 The name of the part is a unique string used to index the part in `SFS.Base.partsLoader.parts`.
 It's stored in `name` and is defined as a `string`.

 ### Display name and description
-The display name and descriptions of parts are defined as the `displayName` and `description` fields.
+The display name and description of parts are defined as the `displayName` and `description` fields.
 Both are defined as `SFS.Translations.TranslationVariable`s which has utilities for its creation defined in `SFSEX.PartsInjector.Utils.Translations`.

 ### Mass and center of mass
 The mass and center of mass of parts are defined as the `mass` and `centerOfMass` fields.

-`mass` is defined as a `Composed_Float` and `centerOfMass` as a `Composed_Vector2` which is itself composed of 2 `Composed_Float`s
+`mass` is defined as a `SFS.Variables.Composed_Float` and `centerOfMass` as a `SFS.Variables.Composed_Vector2` which is itself composed of 2 `Composed_Float`s.
 > See [VariableModule](./VariablesModule.md#using-variables) for more info

 ### Modules references